ridhopanca/chat-app-api/README.md

 # API for chatting application

 This API is built using mongodb, node, express and socket io.
-This API was created for training purposes on realtime chat. reference [source](https://www.freecodecamp.org/news/create-a-professional-node-express/ this), with a few modifications.
+This API was created for training purposes on realtime chat. reference from this [source](https://www.freecodecamp.org/news/create-a-professional-node-express/), with a few modifications.

 ## Installation